‘Pants option’ for female students sought in Senate

 Senator Raffy Tulfo recently filed Senate Bill No. 1986, “promoting gender-neutral uniforms in schools, colleges and universities.”

-The measure is also proposed to be called as the “Pants for Her Act.”
+The measure is also proposed to be called the “Pants for Her Act.”

 “The convenience of wearing pants or trousers should be available for all.
 Women should not be restricted to wearing skirts as their choice of uniform in schools, colleges, or universities,” the bill reads.